advaywelling/simt-fsim/README.md

 | Divergent loop, lane i runs i iterations | 52% | - |
 | Nested divergent loops | 34% | - |

 The three strided loads (vector add does consecutive loads so count that as the first) have the same SIMD utilization.
-It's pretty clear that unoptimal access patterns really breaks coalescing - serialized loads are not ideal.
-I don't really have a way of seeing how bad this is in terms of kernel runtime since this simulator is functional.
+It's pretty clear that unoptimal access patterns really breaks coalescing since it forces global memory to fetch more segments, increasing the number of memory transfers.
+I don't have a way of seeing how bad this is in terms of kernel runtime since this simulator is functional.
 Maybe I'll make it cycle-accurate one day (gotta dream big while young)

 # How I know it's right
 I was writing out expected reg values by hand at first but oh man that got complicated fast, especially since I moved from 8 lanes to 32.
 It also increased the chance of human error.
 To streamline testing I build a small scalar reference model.